 DBRS Morningstar does not audit or independently verify the data or information it receives in connection with the rating process.

-The last rating action on this transaction took place on 28 July 2022, when DBRS Morningstar assigned a AA rating to Series 6.
+The last rating action on this transaction took place on 20 November 2020, when DBRS Morningstar confirmed its AA ratings on the series outstanding under the Programme.

 Information regarding DBRS Morningstar ratings, including definitions, policies, and methodologies, is available on www.dbrsmorningstar.com.